adam hilton

 Examining American political development through the lens of parties, movements, and political entrepreneurs

 Hello!
-I am assistant professor of politics at Mount Holyoke College in South Hadley, Massachusetts.
+I am associate professor of politics at Mount Holyoke College in South Hadley, Massachusetts.
 I have a PhD from the Department of Political Science at York University, Toronto.
-My current research focuses on the relationship between movements, interest groups, and political parties, and the agency of political entrepreneurs in transforming them.
+My research focuses on the relationship between movements, activist groups, and political parties, and the agency of political entrepreneurs in transforming them.

 My work falls within the American Political Development (APD) tradition and cross-examines the "exceptional" features of US politics in historical-comparative perspective.
 My first book, True Blues: The Contentious Transformation of the Democratic Party (Philadelphia: University of Pennsylvania Press, 2021) looks at the question of party power and authority through an examination of the development of the Democratic Party's ideology and organization since the end of the 1960s to the present.

-I am also working on an edited book with Jessica Hejny, tentatively titled Placing Parties in American Political Development.
-The volume brings together many of the most interesting and pathbreaking research on US political parties within the historical institutionalist and APD traditions.
+I am also working on an edited book with Jessica Hejny titled Parties, Power, and Change: Developmental Approaches to American Party Politics (expected to be published with the University of Pennsylvania Press in 2025).
+The volume brings together some of the most interesting and pathbreaking researchers on US political parties within the historical institutionalist and APD traditions.

 Book Project